kstenerud/concise-encoding/cbe-specification.md

 ### Marker

-A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name) such that it can be referenced from another part of the document.
+A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name), such that it can be referenced from another part of the document (or from a different document).

 A marker begins with the marker type (0x97), followed by a [tag name](#tag-name) and then the marked object (except when intervening "invisible" pseudo-objects are present).